slerman12/Help-me/7-Ongoing.md

 “When withdrawing support, the faculty will indicate to the student, in writing, what is necessary for reinstatement of support.” - PhD student handbook, page 15.
 Mathematically:

 $\vert x \vert > 0$.

+#

+> [!NOTE]
+> In this set of assumptions, the decisions of the ruling judges are steelmanned as perfect and accurate up to and well beyond their claims.

 ## Disproofs